engineerturph/hyperdoro-v1/README.md

 i want to clear or complete all pomodoros with one click

+i want to see privacy policy and terms of service

 i want to be able to modify pomodoro time,short timeout length,long timeout length,long timeout delay as pomodoro(gecikme),pomodoro auto start,if to do is empty dont start next pomodoro, oto timeout start,daily goal(default value at daily goal and indicator for people to see they can modify this)/notification voice volume,alarm voice,opening desktop notifications,opening explorer notifications,close real time timer/changing theme,changing language,changing time period,time display(2:00PM and 14:00),dont remove task from todo when done

 i want to be able to report bugs and features for implement